How to Handle Your Dog's Wasp or Bee Sting

 All dogs are curious and just love to run and chase things…including insects!
 Most of the time, bee and wasp stings will only cause minor pain and irritation for your dog.

-If he is stung several times though, or is stung inside his mouth and throat, it can be dangerous and will require a trip to the vet.
-It's not the small puncture wound that causes the pain of a sting but the small amount of poison that is injected.
+If stung several times or stung inside the mouth and throat, it can be dangerous and will require a trip to the vet.
+It's not the small puncture wound that causes the pain but the small amount of poison that is injected.

 A bee's sting is barbed and designed to lodge in the skin, killing the bee when it detaches from the body and leaving the sting behind.
 Wasp stings are not barbed but are more painful, and if provoked these insects can sting multiple times.

 Most of the time dogs are stung on their faces after investigating a stinging insect too closely.
 Stings on your dog's sensitive nose are particularly painful.
-Some dogs may even get stung on the tongue or inside their mouth or throat if they try to bite or catch an insect.
-These stings can be dangerous because of the swelling they cause which can close your dog's throat and block the airway.
+Some dogs may even get stung on the tongue or inside their mouth or throat, if they try to bite or catch an insect.
+These stings can be dangerous as the swelling they cause can close the throat and block the airway.

-Keep an eye on your dog after he's been stung to make sure he doesn't develop an allergic reaction.
+Keep an eye on your dog after being stung to make sure they don’t develop an allergic reaction.
 If, after several days, the swelling still persists, call your vet.